LaboratoireMecaniqueLille/crappy/docs/source/documentation.rst

 An easy way to access the online documentation is to run in a Python console :

   >>> import crappy
+  >>> crappy.docs()

+This will open the documentation in a new tab or window of your default browser, hard to be quicker than that !
+Of course you still need an internet connection.

+An easy way to access the online documentation is to run in a Python console :

+  >>> import crappy
+  >>> crappy.docs()

+This will open the documentation in a new tab or window of your default browser, hard to be quicker than that !
+Of course you still need an internet connection.

+An easy way to access the online documentation is to run in a Python console :

+  >>> import crappy
+  >>> crappy.docs()

+This will open the documentation in a new tab or window of your default browser, hard to be quicker than that !
+Of course you still need an internet connection.

+An easy way to access the online documentation is to run in a Python console :

+  >>> import crappy
+  >>> crappy.docs()

+This will open the documentation in a new tab or window of your default browser, hard to be quicker than that !
+Of course you still need an internet connection.

+An easy way to access the online documentation is to run in a Python console :

+  >>> import crappy
+  >>> crappy.docs()

+This will open the documentation in a new tab or window of your default browser, hard to be quicker than that !
+Of course you still need an internet connection.

+An easy way to access the online documentation is to run in a Python console :

+  >>> import crappy
+  >>> crappy.docs()

+This will open the documentation in a new tab or window of your default browser, hard to be quicker than that !
+Of course you still need an internet connection.

+An easy way to access the online documentation is to run in a Python console :

+  >>> import crappy
+  >>> crappy.docs()

+This will open the documentation in a new tab or window of your default browser, hard to be quicker than that !
+Of course you still need an internet connection.

+An easy way to access the online documentation is to run in a Python console :

+  >>> import crappy
+  >>> crappy.docs()

+This will open the documentation in a new tab or window of your default browser, hard to be quicker than that !
+Of course you still need an internet connection.

+An easy way to access the online documentation is to run in a Python console :

+  >>> import crappy
   >>> crappy.doc()

 This will open the documentation in a new tab or window of your default browser,